gazette/core/README.md

 from faults in seconds.
 Its architecture obviates the common need for separate batch and real-time systems by providing the capabilities and advantages of both.

-It features a rich library for building scaled, available streaming applications in Go with exactly-once semantics.
+It features a rich framework for building scaled, available streaming applications in Go with exactly-once semantics.
 Applications may process against a remote database, or may use embedded stores such as RocksDB for fast and tunable storage of keys & values, or even SQLite for full SQL support.
-The library manages details such as durable replication of embedded stores, allocation of hot standbys, and fast fail-over, so that users can focus on their business logic.
+Details like the durable replication of embedded stores, provisioning of hot standbys, request routing, and fast fail-over are managed so that users can focus on their message-driven application behaviors.

+Deploy applications which efficiently crunch through months or even years of historical data, then seamlessly transition to real-time tailing reads.
+Serve blazing fast APIs drawing from state stores embedded within applications.
-Gazette also offers a "batteries included" command-line tool which makes quick work of integrating existing applications.
+Apply Gazette's "batteries included" command-line tool to make quick work of integrating existing applications.

 Brokers and applications are easily operated by container platforms like